gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/Organizes/readme.md

 <!-- objecttype -->
 ## Organizes
+The type for hierarchical references that are used to organize nodes.
 The representation of the Organizes ReferenceType in the address space is shown in the following table:

 |Name|Attribute|